-HPSS appointments are made on the basis of the merit principle, in fair and open competition and in accordance with all relevant legislation and, as applicable, circular HSS (SM) 3/2001.
+HSC appointments are made on the basis of the merit principle, in fair and open competition and in accordance with all relevant legislation and, as applicable, circular HSS (SM) 3/2001.
 Unless otherwise stated, the employees covered by this report are appointed on a permanent basis, subject to satisfactory performance.

-- " Mrs Angela McLernon took up post as Chief Executive on 1 July 2014, seconded from the DHSSPS. - " Mr Edmund Thom was transferred, under TUPE, to Head of Corporate Services on 1 April 2002. - " Mrs Cathy McCusker was appointed Senior Professional Officer on 1 April 2006.
+- Mrs Angela McLernon took up post as Chief Executive on 1 July 2014, seconded from the DoH. - Mr Edmund Thom was transferred, under TUPE, to Head of Corporate Services on 1 April 2002. - Mrs Cathy McCusker was appointed Senior Professional Officer on 1 April 2006. - Ms Angela Reed was appointed Senior Professional Officer on 3 November 2008.

-- " Ms Angela Drury was appointed Senior Professional Officer on 3 November 2008. - " Mrs Brenda Devine was appointed Senior Professional Officer on 8 December 2008. - " Dr Carole McKenna was appointed Senior Professional Officer on 1 January 2009. - " Ms Frances Cannon was appointed Senior Professional Officer on 16 April 2012.
+- Mrs Brenda Devine was appointed Senior Professional Officer on 8 December 2008 and retired on the 31 July 2016. - Dr Carole McKenna was appointed Senior Professional Officer on 1 January 2009. - " Ms Frances Cannon was appointed Senior Professional Officer on 16 April 2012. - " Ms Karen Murray was appointed Senior Professional Officer on 1 December 2016.